Don't Waste Your First Impression

 I Learned This The Hard Way

-Across the last six years, I’ve stepped into more than a dozen companies as a consultant, individual contributor, and leader.
+Across the last 6 years, I've stepped into more than a dozen companies as a consultant, an operator, and a leader.

 image.png